browserid-dev/browserid-docs/guides/getting-started.md

 ---

 # Getting started

-This guide will instruct you through setting up Zeroness in your application.
+This guide will instruct you through setting up BrowserID in your application.

 ## Installation

 :::tabs
 == npm

 ```shell
 npm add @zeroness/web
 ```

 == pnpm

 ```shell
 pnpm add @zeroness/web
 ```

 == yarn

 ```shell
 yarn add @zeroness/web
 ```

 == bun

 ```shell
 bun add @zeroness/web
 ```

 :::

 ## Trusting the device

 When a user logs in to your website, you can:

 - Automatically trust their device
 - Ask/prompt the user to trust their device